slgraff/amaranth/README.md

 ## License

 Amaranth is released under the very permissive [two-clause BSD license](LICENSE.txt).
 Under the terms of this license, you are authorized to use Amaranth for closed-source proprietary designs.

+Gonna make a change.
+Gonna do it right.